YMalinov/cs-misc-code/Games/Frogger/README.txt

-A console implementation of the popular computer game "Frogger":
+A console implementation of the popular computer game "Frogger", made as a team exercise for Telerik Academy, following the best practices of object-oriented programming and design:

 * The object of the game is for the player to survive as much as he can.
 * Points are awarded for every movement the player makes with the arrow keys, once on a lane.